Check the duration of cover - your policy must cover you for the entire trip. If you extend, you must update your policy whilst abroad.

 Do I need a return flight for backpacker travel insurance?

 Some insurance providers require you to have a return date when taking out backpacker insurance.
-However, there are some travel insurers, such as Big Cat Travel Insurance will allow you to take out one-way travel insurance.
+However, some travel insurers, such as Big Cat Travel Insurance, will allow you to take out one-way travel insurance.

 What is the difference between backpacker and annual travel insurance?

 Backpacker insurance allows you to travel for up to 18 months, to multiple countries as part of one trip.
-Whereas annual travel insurance is designed to cover you for up to 12 months, for multiple trips throughout the year.
+Whereas, annual travel insurance is designed to cover you for up to 12 months, for multiple trips throughout the year.
+These are different types of travel insurance policies, each offering varying levels of coverage and flexibility depending on your travel needs.

 Are dental accidents or emergencies covered under backpacker travel insurance?